Metriacanthosaurus: Classification

 Originally named as a species of Megalosaurus in Megalosauridae, Metriacanthosaurus has since been reclassified in Metriacanthosauridae.
 It is thought to be related to genera such as Yangchuanosaurus, and in 1988 Paul synonymized the two genera.
 However, a 2007 review of British dinosaurs by Darren Naish and David Martill defending keeping the two genera taxonomically separate.
 Metriacanthosaurus is considered a member of the subfamily Metriacanthosaurinae.

 Below is a simplified cladogram of Tetanurae by Matthew Carrano et al. (2012).

+Paleobiogeography and paleoecology

+Metriacanthosaurus is the only known member of Metriacanthosauridae outside of Asia (other than possible fragmentary records from the geographically close Falaises des Vaches Noires locality of northern France, which is probably similar in age to Metriacanthosaurus).
+The earliest records of metriacanthosaurids in Asia are from the early Middle Jurassic, with Metriocanthosaurus being nested within the diversity of Asian metriacanthosaurids.
+Metriacanthosaurus thus likely represents a dispersal event from Asia into Europe during the early Late Jurassic.
+Metriacanthosaurus appears to have lived alongside other large theropods belonging to the family Megalosauridae.
+Other dinosaurs known from the Oxford Clay (which both spans the preceding Callovian and the Oxfordian) include the megalosaurid theropod Eustreptospondylus, the sauropod Cetiosauriscus, the stegosaurs Lexovisaurus and Loricatosaurus, the ankylosaur Sarcolestes, and the iguanodontian Callovosaurus., with the poorly known ankylosaur Cryptosaurus also being known from Oxfordian aged sediments in Britain.
+During this time, Europe formed an archipelago of islands surrounded by shallow seas, explaining the findings of these dinosaurs in marine sediments.